This lesson will introduce you to the concept of Internet and Web Security.

 - You must know the dangers of using a public WiFi.

-For in-depth knowledge of the above concepts, you have to either take a course on basic computer settings or study these via books or the web.
+For in-depth knowledge of the above concepts, you have to either take a course on basic computer security or study these via books or the web.
 Do be very careful because the tool you wish to use to scan your computer needs to be from a reputable vendor or reputable website.

 This page intends to give you an insight unto what these things are.
 You have to take the ownership of learning these concepts to avoid data or identity hacking, or losing you computer data by the effects of a virus attack.